-Accounting principles, also known as GAAP (generally accepted accounting principles), are a set of guidelines and rules that dictate how financial accounting transactions should be recorded, reported, and interpreted.
+Accounting principles are based on set of guidelines and rules that dictate how financial accounting transactions should be recorded, reported, and interpreted.
 These principles form the foundation for the preparation of financial statements, ensuring consistency, comparability, and accuracy in financial reporting across different organisations.

 Accrual Principle: This principle dictates that revenue and expenses should be recognized when they are earned or incurred, regardless of when the cash is received or paid.
 It ensures that financial statements reflect the economic reality of transactions, providing a more accurate depiction of an organisation’s financial performance.

-Consistency Principle: According to this principle, once an accounting method or principle is adopted, it should be consistently applied over time.
+Consistency Principle: According to consistency concept in accounting, once an accounting method or principle is adopted, it should be consistently applied over time.
 Consistency promotes comparability between financial statements from different periods, allowing stakeholders to analyse trends and changes more effectively.

 Try For Free – Cutting-Edge Features of GST Reconciliation Software for small businesses in India